Are you Brooklyn’s answer to Moss?

 I can’t divulge that—everyone would stop buying it.
 People want to believe they’re individualists.

-What kind of design do
+What kind of design do you like?

 Palpable, approachable work.
 I love Dutch design for its sense of humor.
 Hella Jongerius has a great rhetoric.